mdn/webextensions-examples/README.md

 Maintained by the [MDN team at Mozilla](https://wiki.mozilla.org/MDN).

+WebExtensions are a way to write browser extensions: that is, programs installed inside a web browser that modify the behaviour of the browser or of web pages loaded by the browser.

-WebExtensions are a way to write browser extensions.
-They use a set of cross-browser APIs: WebExtensions written for Google Chrome or Opera will in most cases run in Firefox or Edge too.
+WebExtensions are built on a set of cross-browser APIs: WebExtensions written for Google Chrome or Opera will in most cases run in Firefox or Edge too.

 The "webextensions-examples" repository is a collection of simple but complete and installable WebExtensions.
 You can use the examples to see how to use the